zhoujd/zzdwm/tools/MicroEMACS/doc/guide/content/docs/profiles/_index.md

 the name of the startup profile.
 If you don't use this option, MicroEMACS will use a default profile name.
 The name of the default
-profile is `PE.PRO` on all systems except UNIX, where it is named `.pepro`.
+profile is `ME.PRO` on all systems except UNIX, where it is named `.mepro`.
 MicroEMACS will look for this profile in the current directory.
 If the profile is not found, MicroEMACS will look in a second directory, as follows: